 Click here to learn more about upcoming volunteer opportunities.
 Students in PSL who participate in three extra service opportunities by the end of April can earn a reduced service requirement for the final grading period.

 On Sunday, October 12th PHS students will take part in the school's 9th annual Shantytown which will focus on mental illness and the need for supportive housing.
 Proceeds from this year's event will benefit Extended Housing.
 Extended Housing is a non-profit based in Painesville, Ohio that focuses on helping mentally ill individuals live in safe homes.
 This year's event will feature speakers who are currently or formerly homeless, a simple meal of soup and bread, a film, and other activities designed to raise awareness about homelessness in our community.
 Applications to participate will be accepted through September 26th.

 The 10th annual Cincinnati Urban Plunge will take place on September 23rd and 24th.
 Students will have the opportunity to serve at a homeless shelter, soup kitchen, and after school program.
 Participants will also take part in the 17th annual Mayerson Student Service Leadership Workshop at the University of Cincinnati.

 "Never doubt that a group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has."

 Calling all green thumbs

-The PHS Giving Garden is in need of dedicated student volunteers to weed, water, plant, and harvest all summer long.
+The PHS Giving Garden is in need of dedicated student volunteers to weed, water, plant, and harvest this school year.
 In addition to earning service hours, you'll have the satisfaction of knowing that the produce you helped grow is feeding local families who utilize the Perry Center.
 To sign up and learn more, please click here.